Managing Resistance to Desirable Change

 Written by Tim Creasey

-Often, we think of resistance arising because employees are comfortable in the current state.
-But in some cases, the organization as a whole desires change.
-"We want change because..."
+In change management, we tend to think of resistance arising because employees are comfortable in the current state.
+But in some cases, the organization as a whole actually desires change:

-- "The current system is so broken and dysfunctional that it is negatively impacting our business operations, relationships with clients and customers, and/or supply chain processes."
+- "The current system is so broken and dysfunctional that it is negatively impacting our business operations, relationships with clients and customers, and supply chain processes."

-- Awareness - According to the 2016 edition of Best Practices in Change Management, lack of awareness is most commonly the greatest contributor to employee resistance.
-Since the awareness of the need to change has already been established in the scenario above, the chances of this causing resistance are drastically lower.
+- Awareness – Prosci's Best Practices in Change Management research consistently shows that lack of awareness is the greatest contributor to employee resistance.
+Because awareness of the need to change has already been established in the scenario above, the chances of this causing resistance are drastically lower.

 Examples of Desirable Changes